kickstarter/telekinesis/README.md

 ## Java client logging

-If you're running on JRuby, the AWS Java SDK can be extremely noisy and hard to control, since it logs through java.util.logging.
+If you're running on JRuby, the AWS Java SDK can be extremely noisy and hard to control, since it logs through `java.util.logging`.

 Telekinesis comes with a shim that can silence all of that logging or redirect it to a Ruby Logger of your choice.
-This isn't fine-grained control - you're capturing or disabling ALL logging from any Java dependency that uses java.util.logging - so use it with care.
+This isn't fine-grained control - you're capturing or disabling ALL logging from any Java dependency that uses `java.util.logging` - so use it with care.

 To entirely disable logging: